chrislzm/BackInStock/RestApi/README.md

 In order to enable HTTPS:
 1. Copy your SSL certificate to the same directory has the application JAR file
 2. Update SSL settings in `application.properties`
+3. Restart this REST API server (this must be done whenever the SSL certificate is renewed)

 Here are two ways to create a SSL certificate: